Academic Standards & Curriculum

 - 7.4 — Curriculum and instruction for 21st century learning prepares students to become expert users of technology, able to create, publish, and critique digital products that reflect their understanding of the content and their technological skills.

 “Go into the whole world and spread the good news.
-Go therefore, and make disciples of all peoples.
+Go therefore and make disciples of all peoples.
 Baptize them and teach them to carry out everything I have commanded you.”
 (Mk.
 16:15)

-“Catholic schools afford the fullest and best opportunity to realize the fourfold purpose of Christian education, namely to provide an atmosphere in which the Gospel message is proclaimed, community in Christ is experienced, service to our sisters and brothers is the norm, and thanksgiving and worship of our God is cultivated.”
-(US Conference of Catholic Bishops, 2005)
+“Catholic schools afford the fullest and best opportunity to realize the fourfold purpose of Christian education, namely, to provide an atmosphere in which the Gospel message is proclaimed, community in Christ is experienced, service to our sisters and brothers is the norm, and thanksgiving and worship of our God is cultivated.”
+(U.S. Conference of Catholic Bishops, 2005)